 If you don’t want to splurge on another heating device and only need a thermostat for convenience, then perhaps you should get this converter to work for you.

-Then I’m proud to recommend this Heat Storm Infrared Heater.
-It has a really sleek design.
+In the right situations, an infrared heater is a fantastic alternative to propane.
+Infrared heats up objects, so it’s super wind and draft resistant heat.
+It’s also much the cheapest type of electric heater to run.
+This Heat Storm Infrared Heater has a really sleek design.
 Mount it on a white wall in a modern home, and it just fits perfectly.

 This is one of the only models with a true digital thermostat.
 It’s clear display and touch-controls make it super easy to use, even for seniors.